 - Step four: when you’re done, leave the piano to self-dry for some time.
 Do not wipe the lemon juice immediately.

 Compared to the rest of your indoor furniture, a piano stands out as an indestructible beast.
 But, quite the opposite is true.
 You see, cleaning your piano—regardless of its wood construction—is different from cleaning the rest of your household furniture.
-This is because a piano is very delicate and a little mistake can damage the entire unit both in the interior and exterior.
+This is because a piano is very delicate, and a little mistake can damage the entire unit, both in the interior and exterior.

 Thankfully, having done comprehensive research in the arena, this guide has offered ingenious hacks on how to clean piano keys and keyboards.

 Other than that, I believe this guide was informative enough.
-If there’s something you’d like to add on what we’ve already mentioned, please don’t hesitate to share your thoughts in the comments section below.
+If there’s something you’d like to add to what we’ve already mentioned, please don’t hesitate to share your thoughts in the comments section below.